prathmeshpandya/Real-Estate-Price-Prediction/README.md

-Project: Real Estate Price Prediction in Bengaluru
+Project: Real Estate Price Prediction

 Project Overview:
 This project aimed to develop a predictive model to estimate real estate property prices in Bengaluru, India.
 By leveraging a dataset containing various property attributes, the model sought to provide accurate price predictions for potential buyers and sellers.